gman999/doc/openbsd/soekris-4801-openbsd.md

 Soekris 4801: Continuing Relevance After All These Years

-The venerable [Soekris 4801](https://soekris.com) with its 128 megabyte of RAM and slow 233 MHz processor can still be of utility.
+The venerable [Soekris 4801](https://soekris.com) with its 128 megabyte of RAM and slow 233 MHz processor can still maintain a useful role.
 Thousands reside quietly in drawers and closets around the globe, imagined to be far past their expiration date.

 OpenBSD is an ideal candidate operating system for the Soekris, since it's built lean by default, yet an array of functions are available in the base system.